 This breed is prone to ear infections; the ears should be cleaned regularly.
 Do not overfeed this breed, as it tends to gain weight easily.
-Some minor concerns are intervertebral disc syndrome, otitis exerna, heart murmur and enlarged heart.
+Some minor concerns are intervertebral disc syndrome, otitis exerna, heart murmur and enlarged heart, which can be spotted with regular vet visits.
 To minimize the risk of your Sussex developing any hereditary health issues, you should buy a Sussex Spaniel puppy from a reputable breeder.

 The Sussex Spaniel is adaptable to apartment living as long as it is given sufficient exercise outdoor, like on a small yard.
 On temperate climates, it can live outdoor provided it has a warm shelter.
 This breed requires regular exercise, especially since it can become overweight.
 Some of its favorite activities are retrieving, swimming, and other outdoor fun.

 Be ahead of the Crowd when a new Sussex Spaniel is available